dishant-mittal/d1g1t_assignment/README.md

 **Important Note**

-I have developed the app such that happiness level can be posted from the Django REST UI and that too when the user has been authenticated
+I have developed the app such that happiness level can be posted from the Django REST UI and that too when the user has been authenticated.

 I am assuming that whoever wants to install this application is having anaconda installed on his/her system.
 Please use the this link for installing anaconda if  : https://docs.anaconda.com/anaconda/install/